About Nihon no hanga

 view in the weekends of the months of May and November, Friday through Sunday, daily from

 12:00 - 16:00 hrs.
-On every Friday during these open months a free guided tour will be given
+On every Friday in the months of May and November guided tours will be given

 If you wish to visit Nihon no hanga outside the open weekends, please use the appointment form

 on our website.
-For more information on guided tours for groups, please contact us via e-mail.
+For more information on guided tours for groups, you can contact us via e-mail.

 Newsletter and Facebook

 Please join our newsletter or like us on Facebook to receive updates on our exhibitions and other activities:

 The objective of this non-profit institution is to store, conserve, archive, describe and disclose Japanese art; to financially support Eastern arts and culture; to support Dutch arts and cultural institutions; to support cultural, scientific and/or public benefit organizations; to directly or indirectly provide financial aid to persons who cannot meet their own basic needs.

 The foundation is a non-profit organisation, therefore no salaries, income or whatsoever are paid to the board members.